 Parks Canada – You will find up to date information about campsites, hiking trails & any wildlife warnings.
 Road conditions and or closures are also listed here.

 If you are considering driving the Icefields Parkways during the winter months PLEASE check out the parks website and get as much information as you possible can

 You never know when they are working on a road due to damage, avalanche or other problems.
 Check out the Road website from Alberta

 Accommodations along the Canadian Icefields Parkway

 If you have the time spend 3-5 days along this beautiful road, go hiking, relax by the rivers and try to see some wildlife.

 The minimum you should spend here is at least one night.
 Discover first the Banff NP side, sleep at the Crossing Resort Hotel and then carry on with the Jasper NP section.
 Or vice versa.

-If you’re lucky and you have more time than us, here are some suggested accommodations along the way.
+If you’re lucky and you have more time than us, here are some suggested accommodations in the Icefields Parkway

 Type of Accommodation